 (Please note that the video may not have sound.)

-To save a search for specific parameters or set of documents, click on the disk icon near the search bar.
+To save a search for specific parameters or sets of documents, click "Save" near the search bar.

 Once the search has been saved, a green success alert will show up at the top of the screen letting you know the search was correctly saved.
 If the alert is red, something likely went wrong and you'll need to re-save the search.